 - In Street Fighter X Tekken, the music increases in intensity for each round of a match.
 In addition, a flange effect coats the music when the player's current character's HP is below 25%.

-- The 2013 Killer Instinct title will have a variety of themes for each stage that fade in and out depending on what characters do during the fight (and that includes plain nothing).
+- The 2013 Killer Instinct title has a variety of themes for each stage that fade in and out depending on what characters do during the fight (and that includes plain nothing).
 This video explains how it works.
-In addition, ending a match with an Ultra Combo will change the music to a character-specific theme that will play a note for each hit of the combo.
+In addition, ending a match with an Ultra Combo changes the music to a character-specific theme that plays a note for each hit of the combo.